ROMANOMATMAX/proyecto-3/readme.md

     "password": "agusCha12345"
 }

 Note: Admin Admin user is the main ADMIN.
-Is the only person able to change the role of a user to Admin
+Is the only person able to change the role of a user to Admin throught this endpoint localhost:3050/users/roleManager

 Costumer user:
 {